2025 marketing calendar: playable marketing ideas

 3 black friday marketing strategies to boost sales

-Les enjeux marketing du Black Friday
+The marketing challenges of Black Friday

-Black Friday’s marketing challenges are therefore unique and brands have the opportunity to implement a strategy that will enable them to target the following four marketing objectives.
+Black Friday’s marketing challenges are unique and brands have the opportunity to implement a strategy that will enable them to target the following four marketing objectives.

 Stand out from the competition

 An increasing number of companies are offering Black Friday deals.
-Brands must therefore redouble their efforts to make their campaign visible to their target audience
+Brands must redouble their efforts to make their campaign visible to their target audience

 Engaging consumers at the right time